 Is time dilation true?
 How big are the effects?Do clocks at speed really run slower, and do people or things travelling at speed live longer?

 One question at a time.
 Yes, clocks do run more slowly.
 Planes travel about a million times more slowly than c (so γ is about 1.0000000000005), but atomic clocks are very precise and so this tiny effect effect can actually be measured.
-In 1971, J. Haefele and R. Keating took atomic clocks on airliners travelling both East (with the Earth rotating underneath them: we could call these "slow frames") and West (these planes have the Earth's rotation speed plus their own, and return to where they came from).
+In 1971, J. Haefele and R. Keating took atomic clocks on airliners travelling both East (with the Earth rotating underneath them in the direction of their motion over the Earth) and West (these planes have the Earth's rotation speed opposite that of their terrestrial motion, so the two tend to cancel).
 Apart from some complications due to the gravitational field variations and their acceleration (which are dealt with by general relativity), this is like the twin paradox, and it gave results in agreement with the relativistic prediction.
 (See the original paper by J.C.
 Hafele and R. E. Keating, Science 177, 166 (1972) for details.
 Also see the diagrams and discussion about this experiment and its complications on the FAQ in high school physics.)

 Do people age more slowly?
 We don't know whether people age more slowly, because even cosmonauts don't travel fast enough for the effect to be statistically observable on their life spans*.
 However, people's ages are determined by physical and chemical processes in our bodies.
 Certainly we expect that people would age more slowly at relativistic speeds.
 Particles certainly do.
 Particle accelerators generate some short lived particles (eg muons or pions) that travel within a fraction of a percent of c, and (in the laboratory frame) they survive for much longer than their lifetime when at rest in the lab frame.
 Muons with a half life of 1.5 microseconds are also created several tens of km above the Earth in the upper atmosphere by cosmic rays.
 Travelling 50 km at c would take 170 microseconds or 110 half lives, so we should expect their numbers to be reduced by a factor of 2110 ~ 1033 (ie effectively none) to reach the surface.
 In fact they are measured at sea level and at various altitudes, with rates that agree with the relativistic dilation of their half lives.
 Time dilation happens, however counter-intuitive it may seem at first.